rpdl-net/userscripts/README.md

 ## Usage
 As you browse [dl.rpdl](https://dl.rpdl.net/), [Jenkins](https://jenkins.rpdl.net/) ~~and [F95zone](https://f95zone.to/)~~(_not yet, but soon_), the script will add buttons and perform redirects to help with uploaders' jobs.

-You must be logged into Jenkins for the implementation to with it to work.
+You must be logged into Jenkins for it's implementation to work.

 ### Current features:
 - v1.0: